 ATCaster generates the ATSC 3.0 low level signaling (LLS) on the well-known multicast address (184.108.40.206:4937).

-ATCaster builds the Service Layer Signaling (SLS) and all related ROUTE sessions containing audio, video and Non-Realtime (NRT) data.
+ATCaster builds the Service Layer Signaling (SLS) and all related ROUTE and MMTP sessions containing audio, video and Non-Realtime (NRT) data.

 For a broadcast scenario, these multicast transmissions are sent to an ATSC 3.0 Scheduler (such as the Enensys ATSCheduler).